A Changing News Landscape and The Paper to Tackle It

 One story.
 In 2021, that’s all we wrote about climate change –– an existential threat.
 As Omaha (finally) develops a climate action plan, The Reader should hold local officials accountable and keep the community apprised of how we’re fighting the global crisis on a local level.
 Let’s help save the planet.
 Literally.

-— Leah Cates, Editorial & Membership Associate and Writer
+— Leah Cates, Editorial & Membership Associate and Reporter

 Less Scattershot, More Focus